 A hearty green chile chicken stew with red potatoes.
-The stew, made with stock and Mexican-style beer, simmers in the oven until the chicken is falling apart tender.
+The chicken stew, made with stock and Mexican-style beer, simmers in the oven until the chicken is falling-apart tender.
 Serve it with dollops of sour cream and sliced avocado.

 Green Chile Chicken Stew